To protect the safety of others, participants must not participate in programs if:

 - Listen carefully to staff instructions and follow them closely

 - Avoid lingering both before and after your class

 NVRC Safety Measures

-NVRC staff have developed the following health and safety measures in order to limit the transmission of COVID-19:
+NVRC staff have developed the following health and safety measures in response to the current health orders:

 - All programs are designed in accordance with provincial and local health guidelines, and with the ability to adjust as requirements change.

 - Congregation in program space is discouraged